dhruvii1205/RNN_LSTM/README.md

 # RNN_LSTM
 stock price predictions with rnn and lstm model.

-### How to set-up the project?
+### How to setup the project?
 * Firstly, download the repository.
 Refer this link if stuck: https://blog.hubspot.com/website/download-from-github
 * After downloading the repository, download the libraries mentioned in requirements.txt file, if not.
-* Open the stock_price_prediction.py file in any editor and run the code on local computer.
+* Open the stock_price_prediction.py file in any editor and run the code on your local computer.
 * As the script takes dynamic arguements as input write **python3 stock_price_prediction_final.py(file name with extension) -c Tesla.csv (data file name wih extension) -m rnn (model name which you waant to use in lower-case) -mode train(train/predict)**
 * If you want to try LSTM model then insert lstm with -m
+* You will have to train the model first before using predict mode otherwise it will generate an except message.

 ### What each funcionality is doing?

-* Datetime object and feature selection
 ```
 def convert_datetime_object(data, length_train_validation):
   train_test_data = data[:length_train_validation].iloc[:,:2]
   train_test_data['Date'] = pd.to_datetime(train_test_data['Date'])  # converting to date time object
   return train_test_data    #returning the data
 ```
+* Datetime object and feature selection
 * By using this function, we will get first two columns and will work on them for the rest of the code which is opening stock price and date.
 * To predict the next opening stock price we will be using these two columns.